PASSAGE11

 Yet my body is not something I

-consider.
+consider mine.
 Nor am I back where I began:

-arriving not leaving, nor is leaving
+arriving nor leaving, nor is leaving

 arriving.
-Two haves or not.
+Two haves have-nots.

 Bactrian